Sonar-Demos/cpp-demo/README.md

 ![CLion-quickfix-result.png](img/SL/CLion-quickfix-result.png)

-### 🔌 Synchronize issues between SonarCloud and SonarLint
+### 🔌 Connected mode: synchronize issues between SonarCloud and SonarLint

 SonarLint can be connected to a SonarQube/SonarCloud instance for the current project.
 This is called Connected Mode, and it provides multiple advantages: